egh/talks/index.md

 …
 ~~~

-Since Lua is an interpreted language, these can be loaded into a
+Since Lua is an interpreted language, these can be loaded without
-running pandoc process.
+compilation.

 ## End ##